For more ELYSIUM’S PASSAGE Blog Posts, go to

 ‘That’s because your mind doesn’t wish to relive this trauma.
 But it must.
 So, tell us, James, what was happening as you approached the Summit.
 Close your eyes; go deeply within.
 Take your time… what do you see?’

 ‘All I remember is that it was a very tough scramble up the last leg to the Summit.
-I was really knackered!
-I remember I had a rest in the ravine before going the distance.
-Then, as I got closer, I saw something that was most extraordinary.
+I remember being really knackered, and so rested in the ravine before going the distance.
+Then, as I got closer, I saw something most extraordinary.

-'At first, it appeared there were two or three shimmering orbs that I imagined as aliens from space; not that I actually believe in any of that.
+‘At first, it appeared there were two or three shimmering orbs that I imagined as aliens from space; not that I believe in any of that.
 But still, the bright lights had me curious.
-I was anxious to pass over to the other side of the chasm so I could find out what was going on.
-But crossing it seemed too treacherous, so I took another route.
-It was strange...
-I thought I heard a voice and vision directing me towards a hidden fissure in the precipice.
-That's how I made it up the summit by circumventing the chasm.
-Obviously, that was just my imagination, but at the time it seemed most peculiar.'
+I was anxious to pass over to the other side of the chasm to find out what was going on.

-‘But don’t you also remember taking another route too,’ Mo asked; ‘the one across the chasm?’
+‘But don’t you also remember taking another route up here?’
+Mo asked.
+‘The one across the chasm?’

 ‘It’s interesting you should mention that.
-I remember crossing a chasm somewhere along the way, very much like this chasm below.’
+I recall crossing a chasm somewhere along the way, very much like the chasm just below here.’

 ‘I’m not sure.’